saferactive/saferactive/reports/report4.md

 between origin and destination, but the CycleStreets.net fast algorithm provides a good approximation of these.

-More importantly, this only holds true for travel to work, which in 2011 accounted for 38% of cycle journeys.
+However, this only holds true for travel to work, which in 2011 accounted for 38% of cycle journeys.
 Similarly comprehensive data exists for travel to school, but not for other purposes such as leisure, personal business and shopping.
 In particular, leisure cycling accounted